sourcegraph/sourcegraph-public-snapshot/doc/admin/analytics.md

 On the user page Admin Analytics, you'll find many different types of user metrics.
 This section defines what those metrics mean:

 - Monthly Active Users (MAU): The total count of active users in a given calendar month.
 If viewing in the middle of a calendar month, this will show the active users so far in that calendar month
-- Active Users (30/60/90 days): The total count of active users in the past 30/60/90 days
+- Active Users (rolling 30/60/90 days): The total count of active users in the past 30/60/90 days
 - Registered Users: The number of accounts on the instance.
 - Pending Requests: The number of developers who have requested an account for this Sourcegraph instance (note: This functionality was introduced in [Sourcegraph 5.0](https://about.sourcegraph.com/blog/release/5.0))